AtomicNicos/ftp-server-client/README.md

-# Programming Languages Seminary #
+# FTP Server Client Implementation over TCP/IP in C #

 Welcome to whatever the hell this was.